ergonode/docs/docs/backend/cookbook/new_endpoint.md

 If you create a new module and this is your first action you need to add `routes.yml` file to `your-module/src/Resources/config/` directory.

-This file should contain something like this:
+This file should look like this:

 ```yaml
 ergonode_module-name_api: